Captain Vorpatril's Alliance: Plot

-Back in Barrayar, Rish gets involved romantically with Byerly.
+Back on Barrayar, Rish gets involved romantically with Byerly.
 Tej and Ivan attempt to get a divorce by petition to Count Falco Vorpatril, but are rejected.
 Falco tells Ivan that he will have to face the consequences of his own actions for a change.
-Ivan and Tej begin developing feelings for each other, until unexpectedly Tej's entire family arrives.
-Under the cover of reuniting with them, their relatives have come to Barrayar to acquire the financial resources needed to attempt to take back their House.
+Ivan and Tej begin developing feelings for each other.

+Then the surviving members of Tej's family arrive unexpectedly.
+They have come to Barrayar to acquire the financial resources needed to attempt to take back their House.
 Tej's grandmother, a former Cetagandan haut lady, knows of an underground bunker forgotten since the Cetagandan invasion of Barrayar had been defeated a century before.
-It is filled with looted treasure, but they discover that Imperial Security's headquarters inadvertently were built just across the street from where the bunker is buried.

-They use a genetically modified fungus to dig their way into the bunker without noise or electronic signals that would alert Imperial Security (ImpSec).
-Just as they are ready to enter the bunker to retrieve the treasures, Ivan figures out the scheme and confronts Tej, who manages to secure his help.
-The scheme falls apart when the smuggler the baron had hired to transport the treasure trove proves to be more interested in the bounty on the family, and in the confrontation a long-forgotten buried bomb explodes, trapping them all in the bunker.
+It is filled with looted treasure, but they discover that Imperial Security's headquarters was inadvertently built just across the street from where the bunker is buried.
+They use a genetically modified fungus to dig their way into the bunker without alerting Imperial Security (ImpSec).
+Just as they are ready to enter the bunker, Ivan figures out the scheme and confronts Tej, who manages to secure his help.
+The scheme falls apart when the smuggler the baron had hired to transport the treasure trove proves to be more interested in the bounties on the family, and in the confrontation a long-forgotten buried bomb explodes, trapping them all in the bunker.

 While the bunker is flooding, Ivan and Tej confess their mutual feelings for each other and resolve to stay together.
-Barrayaran Imperial forces rescue them and secure the bunker and its contents, but the foundations of ImpSec Headquarters are compromised and the building sinks several levels below ground.
-Emperor Gregor negotiates a deal with Baron Cordonah: in exchange for one tenth of the bunker's contents and a ship to return to Jackson's whole, House Cordonah becomes a covert ally of Barrayar, offering Barrayaran agents safe haven in Jackson's Whole.
+Barrayaran Imperial forces rescue them, but the foundations of ImpSec Headquarters are compromised, and the building partially sinks into the ground.
+Emperor Gregor negotiates a deal with Baron Cordonah: in exchange for one tenth of the bunker's contents and a ship to return to Jackson's Whole, House Cordonah becomes a covert ally of Barrayar.

-To avoid the scandal of the attempted theft, Byerly is exiled to Jackson's Whole with the Cordonahs, while Ivan is assigned as a diplomatic aide to planet Ylla.
+Byerly is exiled to Jackson's Whole with the Cordonahs, while Ivan is assigned as a diplomatic aide to planet Ylla.
 The book ends with Ivan and Tej reading letters from their families and planning their future.